Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Abstract

 \section{Abstract}

-Federated learning (FL) is a promising approach for solving multilingual tasks, potentially enabling clients with their own language-specific data to collaboratively construct a high-quality neural machine translation (NMT) model.
+Federated learning (FL) is a promising distributed machine learning paradigm that enables multiple clients to collaboratively train a global model.
+In this paper, we focus on a practical federated multilingual learning setup where clients with their own language-specific data aim to collaboratively construct a high-quality neural machine translation (NMT) model.
 However, communication constraints in practical network systems present challenges for exchanging large-scale NMT engines between FL parties.
-In this paper, we propose a meta-learning-based adaptive parameter selection methodology, \textbf{\system}, that improves the communication efficiency of model transmissions from clients during FL-based multilingual NMT training.
+We propose a meta-learning-based adaptive parameter selection methodology, \textbf{\texttt{MetaSend}}, that improves the communication efficiency of model transmissions from clients during FL-based multilingual NMT training.
 Our approach learns a dynamic threshold for filtering parameters prior to transmission without compromising the NMT model quality, based on the tensor deviations of clients between different FL rounds.
-Through experiments on two NMT datasets with different language distributions, we demonstrate that \system obtains substantial improvements over baselines in translation quality in the presence of a limited communication budget.
+Through experiments on two NMT datasets with different language distributions, we demonstrate that \texttt{MetaSend} obtains substantial improvements over baselines in translation quality in the presence of a limited communication budget.